John Brodie: Regular season

+Playoffs

 Personal life

-John married his wife Sue in 1957.
+John married Sue in 1957.
 They have four daughters and a son, and 12 grandchildren.
-One of his daughters, Erin, found fame on television in 2003 during the first season of the reality series For Love or Money, while another daughter, Diane, was married until 2011 to former NFL quarterback Chris Chandler.
+One of his daughters, Erin, found fame on television in 2003 during the first season of the reality series For Love or Money.
+Another daughter, Diane, was married until 2011 to former NFL quarterback Chris Chandler.
 His son-in-law is the renowned dermatologist Dr. Will Kirby.

 During the 1969 season, Brodie experienced tendinitis in his throwing arm, which caused him to miss two and a half games.
 He received cortisone shots in an effort to remedy the problem, without apparent success.
 In desperation for relief, Brodie was introduced to a representative of the Church of Scientology, who — Brodie insisted at the time — used Dianetics-based techniques to eliminate the tendinitis by the following week.
 Thus began a connection between Brodie and the church.

 Brodie was for years thereafter one of the leading celebrity endorsers of the Church of Scientology.
 This public role was ultimately ended when several of Brodie's friends were expelled or harassed in a power struggle with the Church's hierarchy.
-While professing continued admiration for the teachings of church founder L. Ron Hubbard, "there were many in the church I felt were treated unfairly," Brodie told the Los Angeles Times in 2006.
+While professing continued admiration for the teachings of church founder L. Ron Hubbard, "there were many in the church I felt were treated unfairly," Brodie told the Los Angeles Times in 1990.